 New Orleans welcomes more than nine million visitors per year and celebrates like nowhere else with worldclass gatherings such as Mardi Gras and dozens of annual festivals andprestigious sporting events.
 The world's most prominent corporations andassociations select New Orleans for conferences and business events rangingfrom a 10-person corporate board meeting to large association city-wideconventions with tens of thousands of attendees from around the world.

 As with any destination, we recommend that vacationers and convention attendees practice common sense and do not wander into deserted,non-tourist areas of the city.

-The New Orleans Convention and Visitors Bureau (CVB) and its tourism partners maintain great relationships with the New Orleans Police Department (NOPD).
-The NOPD's senior leadership team is happy to meet with CVB customers about theirspecific groups.
-In addition, the New Orleans CVB informs the top leadership ofthe NOPD of the complete convention and visitor schedule so they may provide customized coverage in areas where specific events are occurring.
+New Orleans & Company (formerly the NOCVB) and its tourism partners maintain great relationships with the New Orleans Police Department (NOPD).
+The NOPD's senior leadership team is happy to meet with New Orleans & Company customers about theirspecific groups.
+In addition, New Orleans & Company informs the top leadership ofthe NOPD of the complete convention and visitor schedule so they may provide customized coverage in areas where specific events are occurring.